Strange metallicity in an antiferromagnetic quantum critical model: A sign-problem-free quantum Monte-Carlo study: QMC Results

-In order to extract the information about the SC state, we followed the approach of Ref. \cite{Paiva2004} for the determination of the SC critical temperature $T_{c}$ of a state of Berezinskii-Kosterlitz-Thouless (BKT) character, which is associated with a superfluid density (for details about the estimation of such quantity, see the Refs. \cite{Santos2003,Paiva2004}) that exceeds the universal BKT value $C_{\tsp\text{\smaller BKT}}(T)=2T/\pi\tsp$.
-Hence, for each fixed temperature value $T\tsp$, we looked for a range of the tuning parameter where the quantity $\bar{\rho}_{s}=\rho_{s}/C_{\tsp\text{\smaller BKT}}(T)$ is greater than unity.
-For the present model, we found that $\bar{\rho}_{s}\approx 1$ for a single point in the diagram: $r_{\text{\smaller SC}}=19$ and $\beta=18$ (or $T_{c}\approx 0.0556$).
-We point out that this critical temperature agrees qualitatively with the general theoretical formula derived from Eliashberg theory for the $O(N)$ spin-fermion model \cite{Berg_cond-mat,Wang:2016tr}, which predicts that $\beta_c\equiv 1/T_{c}\approx 19.7$ for the present model.
+In order to extract the information about the SC state, we followed the approach of Ref. \cite{Paiva2004} for the determination of the SC critical temperature $T_{c}$ of a state of Berezinskii-Kosterlitz-Thouless (BKT) character, which is associated with a superfluid density (for details about the estimation of such quantity, see the Refs. \cite{Santos2003,Paiva2004,Foley2019}) that exceeds the universal BKT value $C_{\tsp\text{\smaller BKT}}(T)=2T/\pi\tsp$.
+Hence, for each fixed temperature value $T\tsp$, we mapped out a range of the tuning parameter where the quantity $\bar{\rho}_{s}(T)=\rho_{s}(T)/C_{\tsp\text{\smaller BKT}}(T)$ is greater than unity.
+In Fig. \ref{L8_diagram}(b), the QMC results obtained from the simulations at $\beta=18$ are shown for $\bar{\rho}_{s}\tsp$.
+For the present model, we find that $\bar{\rho}_{s}$ is very close to unity (but still slightly below this value) for a single point in the diagram: $\beta=18$ (or $T\approx 0.057$) and $r=r_{\text{\smaller SC}}\tsp$.
+This peak at $r=r_{\text{\smaller SC}}$ is expected to increase for $\beta>18\tsp$, such that the shape of a SC dome might be revealed at lower temperatures.
+By fixing $r$ at such a peak value and performing a linear fit of the quantity $\ln\bar{\rho}_{s}(T)$ for $\beta\in[6,18]$, we find that $\ln\bar{\rho}_{s}(T)=a+b\tsp T$, where the coefficients are given by $a=1.43\pm 0.06$ and $b=-27.5\pm 0.6\tsp$.
+Thus, if we extrapolate this fit of the QMC data to $\beta>18\tsp$, the SC transition will likely be found at the inverse temperature $\beta_{c}=19.2\pm 0.9$ (i.e., $T_{c}\approx 0.052\tsp$).
+We point out that this critical temperature agrees within numerical accuracy with the general theoretical formula derived from Eliashberg theory for the $O(N)$ spin-fermion model \cite{Berg_cond-mat,Wang:2016tr}, which predicts that $\beta_{c}\approx 19.7$ for the present model.
 As a result, although the Eliashberg formula in principle assumes a weak spin-fermion coupling, our results reaffirm that it holds even in a stronger coupling regime in qualitative agreement with the conclusions of Ref. \cite{Wang:2016tr}.
-In Fig. \ref{L8_diagram}(b), the QMC results from simulations at $\beta=18$ are shown for $\bar{\rho}_{s}\tsp$.
-The peak at $r_{\text{\smaller SC}}=19$ is expected to increase for $\beta>18\tsp$, so that the shape of a SC dome may be revealed at even lower temperatures.
-The nature of the SC state can be extracted from the quantity $\Delta\chi^{\,\text{\smaller SC}}=\chi_{\tsp +}^{\,\text{\smaller SC}}-\chi_{\tsp -}^{\,\text{\smaller SC}}$ defined as the difference between the $s$-wave ($\eta=+1$) form and the $d$-wave ($\eta=-1$) form of the uniform ($\tsp\bsm{k}=\bsm{0}\tsp$) superconducting susceptibility\cite{Schattner:2016dw,Lee2017}